 “I call myself an interpreter and a translator,” says Nicklen.
 “I translate what the scientists are telling me.
 If we lose ice, we stand to lose an entire eco-system.
 I hope we can realize through my photography how inter-connected these species are to ice.
 It just takes one image to get someone’s attention.”

-He has indeed managed to get people’s attention.
-Whether he is ice diving among leopard seals in Antarctica, covering hundreds of miles of terrain in -40F temperatures, or mastering aerial shots from his ultralight plane, Paul Nicklen has specialized in photographing polar regions since 1995.
-A unique childhood among the Inuit in Canada’s Arctic and a professional background as a biologist in the Northwest Territories enable him to take on the most inhospitable places on our planet.
-His images reflect a reverence for the creatures inhabiting these isolated and endangered environments.
+Paul has indeed managed to get people’s attention.
+Whether he is ice diving among leopard seals in Antarctica, covering hundreds of miles of terrain in -40F temperatures, or mastering aerial shots from his ultralight plane, Paul has specialized in photographing polar regions since 1995.
+A unique childhood among the Inuit in Canada’s Arctic and a professional background as a marine biologist with a specialty in polar bears and Arctic ecosystems, Paul's life experience and photography practice came together and he has been working as a National Geographic photographer for the past 15 years.